I’m teaching myself to be more violent. Both for my success and a greater sense of world peace.

 Upon removal, Gandhi’s fist was full of shit.
 He had the first lick of it himself, and then he offered his hand to Manu, so that she might eat what he’d pulled from her.
 Her face went sour, but he held her by the hair with his clean hand and forced her mouth upon the filth.

-The feeding went on for some time until Gandhi’s penis deflated and he exited the camera’s sight to the left of frame.
+The feeding went on for some time until Gandhi’s penis deflated and he exited to the left of frame.
 When he returned, he held a small blade, which he used to open Manu near her gut.
 His erection returned immediately and he spewed semen into her wound without a single tug of his cock.

 Gandhi’s ejaculation was impressive and beyond anything I’d seen prior.
 When the film ended, Manu explained that her uncle achieved his sexual potency, like all of his power, through the practice of traditional celibacy and ritual torture.

 “Those who live at the ashram dedicate their lives to peace and serenity,” said Manu, “and yet they bicker and quarrel and go to sleep with lustful thoughts.
 But they wake the next morning and read Mahandas’ teachings and are filled — for an hour — with a sense of calm and ease.”

 “One hour multiplied across many lives and many days.
 In whole, Mahandas has brought about years of world peace.”